haile12michael12/system-design-challenges/system-design-challenges-50/day12/README.md

 # Day 12 - CAP Trade-Off Explorer

 ## Challenge Description
-CAP Trade-Off Explorer - Interactive web tool where you toggle Consistency/Availability and see real-time effects.
+Interactive web tool where you toggle Consistency/Availability and see real-time effects.
 Goal: CAP theorem in action.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge